Workplace Giving / Regular Giving

 About Regular Giving

-Our take on Workplace Giving is Regular Giving or the Give1 Campaign.
+- Our take on Workplace Giving is Regular Giving or you can check out our Give1 Campaign.

-It’s simple a yearly, monthly or weekly deduction from your nominated debit or credit card, PayPal or bank account.
+- It’s simply a yearly, monthly or weekly deduction from your nominated debit or credit card, PayPal or bank account.

 - Each July, you will receive a tax-receipt for your ongoing donations that you can claim in your tax return.